 - Always keep jumper cables in your trunk.
 Even if you take all the precautions, chances are it will happen.
 That’s a situation when keeping an adequate item in your car could mean the difference between paying a handsome fee for towing the car and continuing the journey on your own.
-If you don’t have that agile savior friend who will come at short notice, just ask a random driver to stop for a while.
+If you don’t have that agile saviour friend who will come at short notice, and help you with unhooking jumper cables, just ask a random driver to stop for a while.
 After you hook up the two batteries and manage to start the engine, drive without further stopping.
 Nevertheless, you should know that the problem isn’t solved for good, so do a thorough inspection of the battery to determine what’s wrong as soon as possible.

 How often do you inspect your car battery?
 Let us know in the comment section.

-Also, if you need help with that, come to our repair shops in Hamilton and Oakville today!
+Also, if you need help with that, come to our repair shops for your car battery in Hamilton!
 We are here for you.